-Development must comply with the neutral or beneficial effect on water quality test State Environmental Planning Policy (Sydney Drinking Water Catchment) 2011.
+Development must comply with the neutral or beneficial effect on water quality test State Environmental Planning Policy {SEPP Biodiversity and Conservation 2021 (Chapter 8, Sydney drinking water catchments).

 Drainage lines are to focus on the "natural" or existing drainage lines and integrated into the open space network.